 –Thomas A. Edison

 Realistically, work tends to be a bore at times.
 It doesn’t have to be though!
-There are tons of highly effective fun team building activities that you and your team can do to become more engaged, better acquainted with each other, and more productive all while having some fun.
+There are tons of highly effective fun team building activities for work that you and your team can do to become more engaged, better acquainted with each other, and more productive all while having some fun.
 It’s important to team build often and even more important to get everyone participating.
 Good lines of communication, strong team work skills and getting to know your team are all what to expect with the right amount of effort.
 If you are trying to fuse fun and work look no further!

 Lunch time is a glorious time for many people in the work place, and with good reason.
 Having time to eat and take a mental break is very important, even if it’s a short amount of time for some.
 Next lunch break, try something new with your employees.
 Start by taking one day out of the week to spend lunch getting to know your team even better.
 Try out a new spot each time and make up a game to play on your way there or once you arrive!
 Below are just a couple examples, check here for more!
 Newly opened lines of communication between everyone will be great to take back to the office.